ykarmesh/website/content/post/isee/index.md

 ---
-title: 'Joined isee as a Robotics Engineer'
+title: 'July 2020: Joined isee as a Robotics Engineer'
 subtitle: 'I started working as a Robotics Engineer at isee.
 I will be part of the Planning Team'

 # Summary for listings and search engines